GUIDE 2024

 Here are some essential tips for formatting your resume:

-• Avoid using colored backgrounds, shading, or multiple fonts: Nowadays many hiring managers and recruiters review resumes on their smartphones and tablets.
+• Avoid using colored backgrounds, shading, or multiple fonts.
+Today, many hiring managers and recruiters review resumes on their smartphones and tablets.
 People often turn down the brightness on their phones to prolong battery life.
 Because of this, it’s crucial to present your resume in high, easy-to-read contrast.
 A plain white background is best.
 As a self-test, try reading your resume on your phone.
 If you don’t like the experience, then neither will recruiters and hiring managers.

-• Pick a classic sans serif font for small screens, and stick with it: Calibri is a good choice.
+• Pick a classic sans serif font for small screens, and stick with it.
+Calibri is a good choice.
 Microsoft designed it for computer screens and made it their default Office font.
 It also renders well on mobile devices.

-• List responsibilities and achievements in bullets: Prioritize achievements over responsibilities, and restrict yourself to 6-8 bullets per position.
+• List responsibilities and achievements in bullets.
+Prioritize achievements over responsibilities, and restrict yourself to 6-8 bullets per position.

-Resume Templates
+Resume Templates – Benefits

 You can also use professional resume templates to create the first draft of your resume and then optimize it until you are satisfied.